apache/yunikorn-core/docs/user-guide.md

 Follow this [guide](setup/env-setup.md) on how to setup a local Kubernetes cluster using docker-desktop.

 All files mentioned in this user guide are part of the [yunikorn-k8shim](https://github.com/cloudera/yunikorn-k8shim) repository.
-They are located in the `deployments` sub directory.
+They are located in the [deployments](https://github.com/cloudera/yunikorn-k8shim/tree/master/deployments/scheduler) sub directory.
 The command given assume that you are located in that directory.

 ## Setup
-The first step is to create the RBAC role for the scheduler
+The first step is to create the RBAC role for the scheduler, see [yunikorn-rbac.yaml](https://github.com/cloudera/yunikorn-k8shim/blob/master/deployments/scheduler/yunikorn-rbac.yaml)
 ```
 kubectl create -f scheduler/yunikorn-rbac.yaml
 ```